yukikitayama/docker/security.md

 ## Docker Content Trust (DCT)

+Docker Content Trust allows you to verify the authenticity, integrity, and publication date of Docker images that are made available on the Docker Hub Registry.
+By default, content trust is disabled, meaning Docker CLI client doesn't sign the image.

+Setting `export DOCKER_CONTENT_TRUST=1` environment variable enables content trust.

 Digital signatures for data sent to and received from remote Docker registries allow client-side or runtime verification of the integrity and publisher of specific image tags.